shinishiho/pc/README.md

 Then it broke.
 I go back to Windows, again, but it no longer feels like home.

-In linux, there is some kind of `dotfiles` that people can define an store all of their preferences for their machines, which is my goal for this repository.
+The goal of this repo is to make a `dotfiles` equivalent for every OS I use.
+I am dual booting Arch and Windows on my poor laptop, and I have a Mac Mini at home.
+Ultimately I will be able to sync my preferences across all of my devices.

-I do not own any tools available in this repository.
-This is just my collection of other's great works.
-You can find a list of them [here.](#tools-used) Please refer to the guides for each one.
+This repo contains tools from various people on GitHub that made my live easier.
+You can find a list of them [here.](#tools-used) Please refer to the guides of each one for more information.

 ## Features